JadenGeller/CS-81-Project/docs/logs/progress_update1.md

 - The language syntax was badly designed such that error reporting is hard.
 - The parser combinator's implict backtracking was makes error reporting hard.
 - The parser doesn't have a mechanism to deal with line nubmers.

 I will address the progress I made in these areas in the sections below.
+Additionally, we'll discuss a brand new feature of the parser combinator, infix operators!

 ### Infix Operators